federicofzn/pokeberries-api/README.md

 - GET "/": The index endpoint with a welcome message.

-- GET "/allBerryStats": Returns raw info form all the berries.
+- GET "/allBerryStats": Returns Pokeberry object class info from all the berries.

 ## Technologies Used